larsjuhljensen/tagger/README.md

 ### Input Files and Options ###

 You will need several input files to run tagcorpus.
-Documents, entities and names are required, and the others are optional.
+Documents, entities, names and types are required, and the others are optional.

 There are two modes that tagcorpus can be run in, auto-detect and no auto-detect.
+Autodetect is specified with the --autodetect option and is by default off.
+See below for more details.

-By default, proteins are assumed to be human proteins if no specifying organism is mentioned.
+By default, proteins are assumed to be human proteins if no other species (positive integers) are given in the types file.

 #### Documents ####